seic60anz-unit-1/lotr/README.md

 1. Fork this repo and `git clone` it down to your computer
 1. Open index.html in your browser
 3. Write your answers in [fellowship.js](scripts/fellowship.js)
-1. When you're finished or when time is up, push your work to your remote repo, file a Pull Request, and react with a green check on Zoom
+1. When you're finished or when time is up, push your work to your remote repo, and file a Pull Request

 ---